QuadnucYard/crossregex-typ/README.md

 # crossregex-typ

 A crossword-like game written in Typst.
-You should fill letters to satisfy regular expression constraints.
+You should fill in letters to satisfy regular expression constraints.

 It takes inspiration from a web image, which derives our standard example. **I'm not the original author.**